tinymce/tinymce-docs/cloud-deployment-guide/editor-and-features.md

 ---
 layout: default
-title: Cloud Deployment of Editor & Plugins
+title: Cloud deployment of editor & plugins
 description_short: Learn how to set up the TinyMCE editor via the Cloud or migrate from a self-hosted environment.
 description: Run Tiny Cloud in less than 5 minutes.
 keywords: tinymce cloud script textarea apiKey